 It’s not unusual for people with cancer to book up a holiday at the end of their treatment.
 On the other hand, others will have no qualms about leaving the country after being told the bad news.
 However, what’s important is to speak to your doctor and get their opinion before arranging a trip.
 You’ll then know the ins and outs of what you can and can’t do.

-For the most part, cancer shouldn’t restrict where in the world people visit.
-However, there may be a need to make special arrangements.
+There may be a need to make special arrangements.
 Of course, with so many different types of cancer, your planning will largely be affected by this.

 Some of the problems a doctor can help with include: